 People who get a healthy amount of sleep have the tendency to live the longest and are also pretty good morning people.

 3. Reconsider Priorities and Set Your Goals

 Everyone procrastinates sometimes, but around 20 percent of us chronically procrastinate.
 Constant inaction isn’t good for you, it isn’t good for your team, and it can lead to depression and unhappiness.

-We often prioritize our lives into tangible successes: getting a raise at work, losing weight, winning at sports.
+We often prioritize our lives into tangible successes: getting a raise at work, losing weight, traveling the world.
 However, these successes don’t automatically bring us happiness.

 How we set our goals can bring us more happiness and success

 1. Set your goals – it doesn’t matter what your goal is, as long as it’s something that you want to do, you’re interested and excited by it, and it’s a bit of stretch for you

 2. Write down your goals – writing down our goals increases our chance of sticking with them and achieving them